Bridging the divide: axion searches and axino phenomenology at colliders: Collider signatures

 The heavier NLSP states can decay into either a higgs and an axino or a $Z$ boson and an axino.
 For the former case, the signal yields obtained after applying kinematic selection criteria and detector reconstruction filters are scaled using the branching ratios $\mathrm{BR}^{2}(\tilde{\chi}_{1}^{0} \to \tilde{a}h)$ and $\mathrm{BR}^{2}(h \to b\overline{b})$~\cite{CERN_4}, the appropriate NLO SUSY cross section for pair production of a NLSP with a given higgsino mass~\cite{Fuks:2012qx, Fuks:2013vua}, and an integrated luminosity which is taken to be $140 \ \mathrm{fb}^{-1}$.
 Similar scaling is performed on events in which $Z$ bosons are produced in the NLSP decay, but, since the acceptance was determined to be roughly the same, the $\tilde{\chi}_{1}^{0} \to \tilde{a}h$ events were used to represent both types of signal events and estimate the overall sensitivity to model parameters.
-The interpolated contours giving the event yields for different model parameters are shown in Fig.~\ref{fig:yields}.The yields are higher for lighter axinos which allow for larger \MET and leading jet \pt as discussed above and shown in Fig.~\ref{fig:jlpT} and Fig.~\ref{fig:MET}.
-The yields also vary based on the mass of the NLSP as that affects the NLSP lifetime.
+The interpolated contours giving the event yields for different model parameters are shown in figure~\ref{fig:yields}.
+The yields are higher for lighter axinos which allow for larger $E_{\mathrm{T}}^{\mathrm{miss}}$ and leading jet $p_{\mathrm{T}}$ as discussed above and shown in figure~\ref{fig:jlpT} and figure~\ref{fig:MET}.
+The yields also vary based on the mass of the NLSP as that affects the NLSP lifetime as described by eq.~\eqref{eq:lifetime_approx}.
 If the NLSP is too light it may be so long-lived that it decays outside of the detector and if the NLSP is too heavy it may decay so quickly that it does not yield a displaced vertex.
-From the expected event yields, we determined the 2$\sigma$ exclusion sensitivities shown in Fig.~\ref{fig:exclusion-contour}.
+From the expected event yields, we determined the exclusion sensitivities at $95\%$ confidence level shown in figure~\ref{fig:exclusion-contour}.
+The theory uncertainties in figure~\ref{fig:exclusion-contour} are calculated from the uncertainty in the higgsino pair production cross section~\cite{Fuks:2012qx, Fuks:2013vua}.
+Due to the requirement that the NLSP decay produce an on-shell higgs, there is a kinematically forbidden region for higgsino masses $m_{\chi_{1}^{0}} < m_{\tilde{a}} + m_{h}$.